10 Things to Do in Dubai in June

 • Where: The Palm, Crescent Rd.

-• Average price of admission: adults 82 € and children 70 € approximately.
-If you stay at the Atlantis The Palm Hotel Resort Atlantis Aquaventure water park entrance is free.
+• Average ticket price: approximately €82for adults and €70 for children.
+If you are staying at the Atlantis The Palm Resort Hotel, admission to the Atlantis Aquaventure water park is free.

 Book tickets for Atlantis Aquaventure

 The price?
-For just AED 1 ($0.24) the boat will take you from Bur Dubai to the Deira district, the center of Dubai.
-These unique water cabs pass every few minutes throughout the day at four stations on the estuary and each trip takes only 5 minutes- a short but very authentic trip!
+For just AED 1 (€0.24), the boat will take you from Bur Dubai to the Deira district, the center of Dubai.
+These unique water taxis run every few minutes throughout the day from four stations on the creek, and each trip takes only 5 minutes.
+A short but very authentic journey!

 Sail for 1 hour

-If you want a more complete experience, I advise you to rent an abra on your own to explore the estuary for an hour for less than 30€.
-From here, you will have the opportunity to see the exchange of goods between the locals and admire the old and new Dubai and the architecture of its traditional houses, towers and minarets.
+If you want to enjoy a more complete experience, I recommend renting an abra on your own to explore the creek for an hour for less than €30.
+From here, you'll have the opportunity to see the exchange of goods between locals and admire old and new Dubai and the architecture of its traditional houses, towers, and minarets.
 A unique perspective of the city.
-And if you are looking for a more premium experience, you can book a traditional sailing cruise with dinner in Dubai.
+And if you're looking for a more premium experience, you can book a traditional sailboat cruise with dinner in Dubai.

-Book a traditional sailboat cruise in Dubai
+Book a traditional sailing cruise in Dubai

 The Burj Khalifa lost in the blue sky| ©Travel Sourced